Q: What is the application deadline, and what is the next available term?

 - Official Transcripts (from all institutions attended, scanned and uploaded directly to graduate application)*

-- TOEFL Score Results (international students only - Online)
+- TOEFL or IELTS Score Results (international students only - Online)

 *Official transcripts will be requested if you are admitted to our program.
-At that time, students will be required to submit official transcripts to the University Graduate Division Admissions Office.
-Do not send transcripts until you have been notified by the Department.
+At that time, students will be required to submit official transcripts to the Division of Graduate Education & Postdoctoral Affairs Admissions Office.
+Do not send transcripts until you have been notified by the Admissions Office.

 Q: What is the UC San Diego code needed to send exam scores for the GRE (optional) and TOEFL?

 A: UC San Diego code 4836